Code-Institute-Submissions/ms1-waterstationsireland/README.md

     - One friend alerted me to something they noticed on their **iPhone 11** device; details of which can be found in [Known Bugs](#known-bugs) below.

 ### **Testing User Stories**
-- As a potential customer, I want to learn about the company, their values and their goals.
+- "*As a potential customer, I want to learn about the company, their values and their goals.*"

-- As a potential customer, I want to find detailed descriptions and clear images of the Water Stations the company offers.
+- "*As a potential customer, I want to find detailed descriptions and clear images of the Water Stations the company offers.*"

-- As a potential customer, I want to easily be able to contact the company for further information.
+- "*As a potential customer, I want to easily be able to contact the company for further information.*"

-- As a potential customer, I want to easily navigate through the website.
+- "*As a potential customer, I want to easily navigate through the website."*

-- As a potential customer, I want the website to be responsive on whichever device I’m viewing it on.
+- "*As a potential customer, I want the website to be responsive on whichever device I’m viewing it on.*"

-- As a potential customer, I want to explore a clean and professional website.
+- "*As a potential customer, I want to explore a clean and professional website.*"

 ### **Known Bugs**
 - I was made aware of a slight bug on the **iPhone 11**: